La Liga: 2000s: Real Madrid, Barcelona and Valencia's re-emergence

 Real Madrid won their first Liga titles of the century in 2001 and 2003.
 With world-class players like Raúl, Ruud van Nistelrooy and Gonzalo Higuaín, Real Madrid won back-to-back La Liga titles in 2006–07 and 2007–08.
-FC Barcelona won their first title of the new century after Real Madrid and Valencia had shared the last four titles under the brilliance of Ronaldinho and Samuel Eto'o in the 2004–05 season.
+Barcelona won their first title of the new millennium after Real Madrid and Valencia had shared the last four titles under the brilliance of Ronaldinho and Samuel Eto'o in the 2004–05 season.
 Barcelona retained the title to make it back-to-back wins in the 2005–06 season.

-2010s: Barcelona, Real Madrid and Atletico
+2010s: Barcelona, Real Madrid and Atlético

 In 2009–10, Real Madrid achieved a record 96 points but still finished behind Barcelona, who amassed 99 points.
 Barcelona then won a third straight La Liga title in the 2010–11 season with 96 points to Real's 92, but Real Madrid ended their winning streak in the 2011–12 season under the management of José Mourinho and with the likes of Cristiano Ronaldo, Ángel Di María, Mesut Özil and Karim Benzema.
 Madrid won their 32nd La Liga title with a record 100 points, a record 121 goals scored and a record +89 goal difference.
 The following year, in the 2012–13 season, Barcelona won yet another La Liga title under coach Tito Vilanova, replicating the 100 points record Real Madrid achieved the previous year.
 Atlético Madrid, under the management of Diego Simeone, won their tenth La Liga title in 2013–14, their first since 1996.
 They became the first team since Valencia in 2004 to win La Liga and break Barcelona and Real Madrid's dominion over the league.
 In the 2014–15 season, under the trio of Messi, Neymar, and Suarez nicknamed 'MSN', Barcelona made history by becoming the first team to achieve a second Treble, and winning a sixth Liga/Copa Del Rey double.
 Barcelona continued their dominance, and in the 2015–16 season they won a back-to-back Liga/Copa Del Rey double, something that had not been achieved since the 1950s.
-Real Madrid brought back the La Liga title under the management of Zinedine Zidane in 2016–17, but Barcelona won the title again in the 2017–18 season, as well as winning their eighth double, for 7 La Liga titles in 10 years.
-Barcelona retained the title yet again and won their 26th La Liga title in the 2018–19 season, for 8 La Liga titles in 11 years.
+Real Madrid brought back the La Liga title under the management of Zinedine Zidane in 2016–17, but Barcelona won the title again in the 2017–18 season, as well as winning their eighth double, for seven La Liga titles in ten years.
+Barcelona retained the title yet again and won their 26th La Liga title in the 2018–19 season, for eight La Liga titles in eleven years.
 Real Madrid reclaimed the title in 2019–20, winning the season that was severely disrupted by the COVID-19 pandemic.